 The fact that monitors are a fascinating thing is something that we cannot deny.
 In order to understand the situation, let’s look at the fact that you can either go for a monitor as cheap as $100 or you can spend upwards of $2,000 on a monitor, with some being even more expensive than that.
 This calls for a question about how there is such disparity in prices for something that serves a simple purpose of displaying images on a screen.

 Well, the thing is that over the past couple of years, the technology that goes into the monitors has advanced by a drastic measure, making the monitors more technologically advanced, and therefore, more expensive as well.
-If you want to buy the best 1440p monitor, I would also suggest you keep these things in mind, because having a proper buying experience is definitely good.

 With so many determinants now playing a part the two of the factors that are still unclear to most of the users happen to be refresh rate or response time.
 These are often confused with each other, however, we can assure you how they are inherently different from each other, and function differently too.

 That is why we have taken it upon ourselves to explain the differences between refresh rate and response time and how they matter in making your gaming experience better

 Before we begin, a good response rate should be below 5ms, and the lower it is, the better.
 The best response time you can get is 1ms.
 As for the refresh rate, it should range from 75Hz and above, the higher the refresh rate the better, with 144Hz being the best spot.

 There is no denying that CRT monitors were the king of their days despite being boxy, big, and chunky, they had a lot of good things going on for them.
 Predominantly the fact that the image quality on CRT was one of the best, and the refresh rate was high to the point that using them was as smooth as you could want.
 A CRT monitor could go as high as 100 Hz, which means that the screen of the monitor would refresh 100 times in a second.